ayushs-2k4/Kontest/README.md

 6. **Continuous Updates**: Kontest is committed to providing regular updates to improve functionality, introduce new features, and ensure compatibility with the latest operating system versions, guaranteeing a seamless experience over time.

 Elevate your competitive programming journey with Kontest.
 Download now and immerse yourself in a world of contests, reminders, and rankings like never before.
 Stay at the forefront of your competitive programming pursuits with the professionalism and excellence of Kontest.

+---

+Thanks and take care! 🍀

+I'm on @ayushs_2k4 on almost everywhere.